 John can be one of the greatest Gospels to preach, but it can also be one of the hardest.
 The author had hopes to supplement the synoptic Gospels that went before him—Matthew, Mark and Luke.
 He avoids certain stories that have already been told; tells stories that were not yet revealed and in all stories tried to make the point as clear as possible.

 Through my time with John, journeying through ever Word, which has already taken nearly three years of my life (and will have take 4 and 1/2 by the time I am done), I have identified three clear aims of this Gospel.
 It is not just to provide a historical account to be pondered.
 John has a plan.

-The Gospel writer, John, and the goal of giving diving revelation and showing the rejection or the reception of it.
+The Gospel writer, John, had the goal of explaining Christ’s divine revelation and showing the rejection or the reception of it.
 Three words sum up his plan:

 In A Guide to the Gospels, W. Graham Scroggie explained the parts of the Gospel this way:

 The prelude introduces the three-part plan by speaking of the revelation of Christ (vv.
 1-5), the issue of reception (vv.
 6-11) and the rejection of Him (vv.
 12-18).
 Then five parts develop throughout the remainder of the Gospel:

 PART 1: The first manifestation of the Word and the beginning of faith and unbelief (1:19-4:54)

 PART 2: The “unbelief” is addressed by showing the unbelief of Israel at the time of Christ (Ch.
 5-7)

 PART 3: The “Belief” is addressed and we see the development of those in Israel who claim to believe (Ch.
 8-17)

 PART 4: The consumption of “Unbelief” (Ch.
 18-19)